websessed/websessed/README.md

 ### Welcome... i'm Maxwell, an aspiring fullstack dev.
+Below are solo projects I built from scratch.